 - ACI-24 is our wholly-owned anti-Abeta vaccine candidate currently in a Phase 1/2a study.
 We expect to complete this study and announce top line results in the second half of 2016.
-ACI-24 is also being studied in patients with Down syndrome, a population that is at high risk for AD. - ACI-35 is an anti-tau vaccine candidate that we are developing under a collaboration agreement with Janssen Pharmaceuticals, Inc., a Johnson & Johnson Company.
+In January 2016, we announced that, together with the University of California, San Diego and with support from the LuMind Foundation, we commenced a Phase 1 clinical study for ACI-24 in patients with Down syndrome.
+Down syndrome patients are a population that is at high risk for AD. - ACI-35 is an anti-tau vaccine candidate that we are developing under a collaboration agreement with Janssen Pharmaceuticals, Inc., a Johnson & Johnson Company.
 We and Janssen are co-developing ACI-35 through the ongoing Phase 1b clinical study, which we expect to be completed in the fourth quarter of 2016.
 From Phase 2 and onward, Janssen will assume responsibility for the clinical development, manufacturing and commercialization of ACI-35.
 We expect Phase 2 clinical studies to begin in 2017.